Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 • Clean up after each use: After each use, make sure you clean up any debris, such as ashes or wood chips, to reduce the risk of a fire starting on your patio.

-Explore Concrete Pavers & Fire Pits at Unilock
+Explore Concrete Pavers and Fire Pits at Unilock

-For over 50 years, we’ve committed to manufacturing cutting-edge paver and wall products that have led to the creation of world-class outdoor spaces across Canada and the United States.
+At Unilock, we have committed years of service to building world-class outdoor spaces across Canada and the United States.
 As a market leader in the paving stones and retaining wall industry, we manufacture the highest class of products and offer exceptional customer service.

 The best part?
-We provide a Transferable Lifetime Guarantee on our paving stones, slabs and retaining wall units and natural stone for residential use.
-Any materials installed and maintained to our guidelines, and subject to normal wear, that prove defective, will be replaced without cost.
+We provide a Transferable Lifetime Guarantee on our paving stones and retaining wall units for residential use.

 • Artline™ — Modernize your outdoor patio with clean lines.
 Typically installed in a running bond pattern to create a long and linear look.

-• Copthorne® — Inspired by the timeworn beauty of European street pavers.
-Ideal for accent borders on a driveway or walkway.
+• Copthorne® — Inspired by the streets of Europe.
+Ideal for accent borders on plain patio pavers.

 • Umbriano® — A popular choice for sleek and modern finishes.
-Designed with ColorFusion™ Technology, this paver has a mottled, granite-like surface appearance that offers a natural, non-slip texture.
+Equipped with ColorFusion™ Technology, this paver offers a natural, non-slip texture.

-At Unilock, we also offer both stone fire pits and pre-built fireplaces ready for quick install and immediate use.
+At Unilock, we also offer both stone fire pits and prebuilt fireplaces ready for quick installation and immediate use.

-Whether you’re looking to build your own patio or purchase a pre-built fire pit for your outdoor space (or both!), you can find your unique style with our extensive selection at Unilock!
+Whether you’re looking to build your patio or purchase a prebuilt fire pit for your outdoor space (or both!), you can find your unique style with our extensive selection at Unilock!

 Ready to transform your outdoor space?
 Find a Unilock Authorized Contractor